zordius/lightncandy/README.md

 ));
 ```

-Default is to compile the template as PHP, which can be run as fast as possible (flags = `FLAG_BESTPERFORMANCE`).
+Default is to compile the template as PHP, which can be run as fast as possible (flags = <a href="https://zordius.github.io/HandlebarsCookbook/LC-FLAG_BESTPERFORMANCE.html">FLAG_BESTPERFORMANCE</a>).

 **Error Handling**
 * <a href="https://zordius.github.io/HandlebarsCookbook/LC-FLAG_ERROR_LOG.html">FLAG_ERROR_LOG</a>